 Eric Mazur on new interactive teaching techniques.
 In 1990, after seven years of teaching at Harvard, Eric Mazur, now Balkanski professor of physics and applied physics, was delivering clear, polished lectures and demonstrations and getting high student evaluations for his introductory Physics 11 course, populated mainly by premed and engineering students who were successfully solving complicated problems.

 -via Twitter Keeping kids safe online should be a huge priority for parents.
+When it comes to kid-safe search, there are actually a lot of good options out there.
 12 Things Students Should Never Do on Social Media.
 The last thing young people want is another set of rules.

 50 new tech tools you should know about.
 Many have referred to Path as the "anti-Facebook" for its attempts to make social networking more personal .